 While UPEI was operating under an essential services delivery model since March 17, University employees began the gradual return to working on campus on May 25, the starting date for Stage One of UPEI's Operational Ease-Back Plan.

-During Stage Two, which began on June 15, more employees will be on campus.
-Employees who have an individual office space will be allowed to work on campus.
-Individuals who share a workspace can work on campus if physical distancing is maintained.
-Supervisors will employ tactics such as scheduling shifts (one day on campus, one day off or half-day on campus, half day working from home), if necessary, in order to reduce overall numbers on floors, in buildings, and on campus at any one time.
+During Stage Two, which began on June 15, more employees were on campus.
+Employees who have an individual office space were allowed to work on campus.
+Individuals who share a workspace could work on campus if physical distancing was maintained.
+Supervisors employed tactics such as scheduling shifts (one day on campus, one day off or half-day on campus, half day working from home), if necessary, in order to reduce overall numbers on floors, in buildings, and on campus at any one time.
 Individuals can continue to work from home if approved by their supervisors.

-UPEI’s Stage Three reflects the final stage in expanding the gradual return to working, teaching, learning, and conducting research on campus.
+UPEI’s Stage Three reflected the final stage in expanding the gradual return to working, teaching, learning, and conducting research on campus.
 The focus of this stage was to prepare for the Fall 2020 Academic Semester.
-Major changes for Stage Three included: strongly recommending the wearing of masks while in buildings (now updated to a mandatory protocol); unlocking campus buildings from 8 am to 5 pm; broadening the scope of who is able to be on campus; and resuming UPEI-organized events, upon approval by the Vice-President Administration and Finance.
+Major changes for Stage Three included: strongly recommending the wearing of masks while in buildings (now updated to a mandatory protocol); unlocking campus buildings from 8 am to 5 pm; broadening the scope of who was able to be on campus; and resuming UPEI-organized events, upon approval by the Vice-President Administration and Finance.

 IT Systems and Services has developed a "Working Remotely" instruction guide, which is available on my.upei.ca

 Human Resources has developed a FAQ for employees, which is available on my.upei.ca

 It was announced that effective March 17, 2020, only essential services would be delivered on the UPEI campus, in an effort to reduce the number of people working on campus.
 Stage One of UPEI's Operational Ease-Back Plan, began on May 25, 2020, signalling the gradual return to working, teaching, learning, and conducting research on campus.
 Stage Two began on June 15, 2020, and Stage Three began on August 2, 2020.

 General administration operating hours for the UPEI campus is 8 am–5 pm; however, please check with particular offices/departments as hours may vary.